FREE METRO PASS

 - Staff, Faculty, and Postdocs go to: https://lametro.formstack.com/forms/epass_caltech

 - Graduate and Undergraduate students go to: https://lametro.formstack.com/forms/upass_caltech

 - Affiliates click here for information on how to receive your subsidies

 2) Forward your Metro confirmation email to: firstname.lastname@example.org

-3) Bring your Caltech ID to the parking office at 515 S. Wilson Ave.
+3) Bring your Caltech ID to the parking office at 515 S. Wilson Ave (click here for current office hours).
 You will be issued a sticker that is pre-loaded with your Free Metro Pass and affixes to your Caltech ID.